Keyboard shortcuts

 Run: forge test --match-contract PTRateOracleTest -vvv

-πŸ“‹ Summary: Pendle Architecture & AMM
+πŸ“‹ Key Takeaways: Pendle Architecture & AMM

-• Why constant-product AMMs fail for yield tokens (PT converges to 1:1 at maturity)
+• Explain why constant-product AMMs fail for time-decaying assets (PT converges to 1:1 at maturity) and how Pendle solves this with rate-space trading β€” trading implied rates instead of prices

 πŸ’‘ Strategies & Composability